TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/Lolin32 Lite/README.md

 > Classic ESP32 With LiIon/LiPo Battery Support For Use In Portable Devices

-The *Lolin32 Lite* development board uses a *ESP32* microcontroller and supports connecting an external *LiIon/LiPo* rechargeable battery.
+The *Lolin32 Lite* development board uses a *ESP32* microcontroller, has *4MB flash memory*, and supports connecting an external *LiIon/LiPo* rechargeable battery.
 The battery can be charged through the *USB-C* connector.
-In combination with its low power consumption and small footprint, it is an ideal choice for use in portable devices.
+In combination with its small footprint, it is a good choice for use in portable devices.

 <img src="images/esp32_lolin_connectors_t.png" width="40%" height="40%" />

+> [!IMPORTANT]
+> High *deep sleep* power consumption makes this board *not a good choice* for battery-operated sensors designed to run continuously: a *deep sleep* consumption of *1-4mA* is **much higher** than average boards (*300-500uA*), let alone power-optimized boards (*12uA*), and will drain batteries quickly.
+This board is a *good* choice for portable devices that you want to *completely switch off* when not in use, i.e. via a physical switch or a *bistable electronic switch*.

-## Technical Details
+## Overview